 Graduation and certification

-Upon successful completion of the Physical Therapy Doctoral Program, you will receive a Doctor of Physical Therapy (DPT) degree from Mayo School of Health Sciences.
+Upon successful completion of the Physical Therapy Doctoral Program, graduates receive a Doctor of Physical Therapy (DPT) degree from Mayo Clinic School of Health Sciences.

-Graduates are eligible to take the national licensure examination.
-Successful completion of the professional licensure exam is required before you can begin practice.
-Each state requires licensure prior to practice.
+Graduates are eligible to take the National Physical Therapy Examination (NPTE).
+Successful completion of the professional licensure exam is required before beginning practice.
+In addition, each state requires licensure prior to practice.

 For the majority of the program, your learning schedule includes eight-hour days, five days a week.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.